Malpighiales: 2009 (Older)

-In a 2009 study of DNA sequences of 13 genes, 42 families were placed into 16 groups, ranging in size from one to 10 families.
-The relationships among these 16 groups remain poorly resolved.
-Malpighiales and Lamiales are the two large orders whose phylogeny remains mostly unresolved.
+The older phylogenetic tree shown below is from Wurdack and Davis (2009).
+The DNA sequences of 13 genes, 42 families were placed into 16 groups, ranging in size from one to 10 families.
+The relationships among these 16 groups were poorly resolved.
+The statistical support for each branch is 100% bootstrap percentage and 100% posterior probability, except where labeled, with bootstrap percentage followed by posterior probability.